tanmatt/QuoteOfTheDay/README.md

 - Mon Feb 19 07:00:07 2024 | I have long known that it is part of God's plan for me to spend a little time with each of the most stupid people on earth. - Bill Bryson
 - Tue Feb 20 07:00:07 2024 | Poetry is the synthesis of hyacinths and biscuits. - Carl Sandburg
 - Wed Feb 21 07:00:05 2024 | The best way to create the future is to: Act.
 Learn.
 Build.
 Repeat. - AV
+- Thu Feb 22 07:00:07 2024 | Truth is, I'll never know all there is to know about you just as you will never know all there is to know about me.
+Humans are by nature too complicated to be understood fully.
+So, we can choose either to approach our fellow human beings with suspicion or to approach them with an open mind, a dash of optimism and a great deal of candour. - Tom Hanks